shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 Cloverbraid knickers, playfully stamping her hooves.

-Larkwren waited at a tavern with outdoor seating that he predicted the party would walk by.
-He leaned over and held out his mug to another drinker.
+Larkwren picked a tavern he thought the party would walk by.
+He took a seat on the outdoor patio with a fresh beer in his hand.
+He leaned over and held out his mug to a drinker at another table.
 “Cheers!”

 “Cheers,” said the other man.